 The Louisiana Code provides for "equal management" of property belonging to the community, giving each spouse, acting alone, the right to manage, control, or dispose of community property.
 The court recognizes that the "equal management" approach conflicts facially with the author-spouse's bundle of five exclusive rights.
 However, there is an exception in the Louisiana Civil Code relating to "equal management," which provides that such spouse alone has exclusive management rights, but preserves for the spouses jointly, the right to enjoy the benefits of such property.
-The court gives an example of a paycheck is only negotiable by that spouse, once it is negotiated, the proceeds belong to the community.
+The court gives an example of a paycheck issued in the name of the employee-spouse.
+While the paycheck is only negotiable by that spouse, once it is negotiated, the proceeds belong to the community.